joelhelbling/shifty/README.md

 ## Origins of Shifty

-Shifty was Shifty, which grew out of experimentation with Ruby fibers, after reading [Dave Thomas' demo of Ruby fibers](http://pragdave.me/blog/2007/12/30/pipelines-using-fibers-in-ruby-19/), wherein he created a pipeline of fiber processes, emulating the style and syntax of the
+Shifty was [Stepladder](https://github.com/joelhelbling/stepladder), which grew out of experimentation with Ruby fibers, after reading
+[Dave Thomas' demo of Ruby fibers](http://pragdave.me/blog/2007/12/30/pipelines-using-fibers-in-ruby-19/), wherein he created a pipeline of fiber processes, emulating the style and syntax of the
 \*nix command line.
 I noticed that, courtesy of fibers' extremely low surface area,